 Symptoms at 13 weeks pregnant

-At this stage of your pregnancy, you may continue to experience physical pregnancy symptoms such as:1
+During this time, you may begin to experience physical symptoms such as heartburn.

 - Breast changes and tenderness